-DRWG 214 - Drawing: Studio/Research 3 Credits
+DRWG 214 - Drawing: Studio/Research

-Prerequisite: Completion of 24 credits for First Year Studies or equivalent, or consent of the Chair in consultation with the instructor.
+Prerequisite: Completion of 24 credits for First Year Studies.

 An introductory, studio-based course emphasizing research and development of drawing practices through instructor-initiated research and projects.
 Emphasis will be placed on the development of critical and conceptual skills and the acquisition of in-depth knowledge of historical and contemporary drawing practice through instructor led readings and discussions.